Delete or restore a Google Account

-- Sign in on the Google Accounts homepage.
+- Go to your Google Account Settings page.
 If you forgot your password, you can reset it.

-- In the Data tools box, click Delete account and data.
+- In the Account management card, click Delete Google Account and data.
 If you don't see this link near the bottom of the page, your account may have been created through an organization or company which requires different steps for deletion.